 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-and Safety Staff) is responsible for ensuring workplaces that are safe and compliant with applicable legislation at the global level, setting occupational health and safety guidelines, coordinating monitoring efforts and, where necessary, improving safety conditions, supervising the activities of designers and architects and maintaining relations with the safety representatives of Italian workers.
+Staff) is responsible, at global level, for ensuring workplaces that are safe and that comply with applicable legislation, setting health and safety guidelines, coordinating monitoring efforts and, where necessary, improving safety conditions, supervising the activities of designers and architects and maintaining relations with the safety representatives of Italian workers.

-• a dynamic and preventive evaluation of activities, in order to eliminate risks at roots and, where this is not possible, to reduce them according to the best available techniques
+• a dynamic, preventive evaluation of activities, allowing risks to be eliminated at roots and, where this is not possible, to be reduced according to the best available techniques

 • enhancement of knowledge, competence and awareness of all employees through targeted training and practices.